ppy/osu-wiki/wiki/Replay/en.md

 _Left is the typical game over screen.
 Right is showing the end of a failed replay._

-To access this screen, fail the map by draining the healthbar completely, or fail to fill pass 50% of the healthbar before the end of the difficulty in osu!taiko case.
+To access this screen, fail the map by draining the healthbar completely, or fail to fill 50% or more of the healthbar before the end of the difficulty in osu!taiko.

 In the game over screen, press the `F1` key to replay the currently failed play.
 The replay ends when the screen darkens, with osu!logo in the middle, rather than the game over screen.

 Due to the non-standard replay screen, use the `Esc` key to return to Song Selection.
-Retrying the play (as in, actual play) of the beatmap in this state is not possible.
+Trying to restart the beatmap to directly play the beatmap again in this state is not possible.

-It currently works in Solo mode only when given the game over screen, and does not work if [No Fail(NF)][No Fail wikilink]/ [Relax(RL)][Relax wikilink]/[Auto Pilot(AP)][Auto Pilot wikilink] (impossible to fail) or [Perfect(PF)][Perfect wikilink] (forcefully quick-retry instead) game modifier was used.
+It currently works in _Solo_ only when given the game over screen.

+Viewing a failed play does not work with the [No Fail(NF)][No Fail wikilink]/[Relax(RL)][Relax wikilink]/[Auto Pilot(AP)][Auto Pilot wikilink] game modifier because it is impossible to fail.
+Using the [Perfect(PF)][Perfect wikilink] game modifier would forcefully quick-retry instead of failing the player.

-**This replay will not be saved nor allowed to be exported**.
+**This type of replay will not be saved internally nor is allowed to be exported**.
 To record the failed replay, please use external third-party software for now since osu! has yet to have native export support for failed replay.

-If there was a retry streak, it will be lost once entering _Failed_ replay state.
+If there was a retry streak, it will be lost once entering the _Failed_ replay state.

 ### Multi